What is Link Rot? How To Deal With It?

 Finding the broken connections is only half of the task; you must also intervene to repair the link rot.
 Do not worry, this is the easiest part!

-Once you’ve compiled a list of broken links, you may go over each one and decide what action to take.
+Once you’ve compiled a list of broken links, review each one and determine the appropriate action to take.
 If the broken link is due to a typo, just fix the spelling in the URL.

 However, the majority of broken links are the result of missing or relocated information.
-In general, you should use 301 redirects to fix these broken links.
+Generally, you should use 301 redirects to resolve these broken links.
 This will redirect everyone who attempts to access each URL to similar material on your website.

 c.
 Fix External Link Rot